teddywing/git-checkout-history/README.md

 ## Known Issues
-* Currently, branch history is stored globally.
-When used in multiple repositories, all branches go to the same list.
-There should be a different branch storage list for each repository.
 * History never gets cleared.
 Not sure if this is actually an issue, but personally I don't really care about branch history from before the current day.